yq12yq/atlas-release/graphdb/readme.txt

 In order to build with a specific (non-default) graph backend set the GRAPH-PROVDER system variable.

-If GRAPH-PROVIDER is set to titan0, the build will contain Titan 0.5.4 If GRAPH-PROVIDER is set to janus, the build will contain JanusGraph 0.2.0 (i.e. the default above)
+If GRAPH-PROVIDER is set to janus, the build will contain JanusGraph 0.2.0 (i.e. the default above)

 For example, to build Atlas with the janus graph-provider: